Tsukoyachi/CS-Semester-5-6/Cours/Harmonisation/Réseau et sécurité/Introduction.md

 ---

-> **All the previous note were about the transfer of bits (0 or 1), that was the first layer of the OSI/ISO model.
+> **All the previous note were about the transfer of bytes (0 or 1), that was the first layer of the OSI/ISO model.
 But transfering bits isn't enough.**

 ---
 #### Data Communication Management :